flolilo/pyranoid_copy/README.rst

 This tool should become the sucessor to my `media-copytool <https://github.com/flolilo/media-copytool>`_ (which is scripted entirely in PowerShell and Windows only).
-The reason that I created media-copytool is because none of the existing Digital Asset Management (DAM) programs (to my knowledge) offered the options for importing files from media cards that I wanted (see `Features`_). py_media-copy will be written in Python to maximise compatibility.
+The reason that I created media-copytool is because none of the existing Digital Asset Management (DAM) programs (to my knowledge) offered the options for importing files from media cards that I wanted (see `Proposed features`_). py_media-copy will be written in Python to maximise compatibility.

 **Note that as of now, this tool is not even finished in a rough state - I am still in the progress of writing the main features and testing them.**